Reading time: 5 minutes

 SMSFs are allowed to provide any type of insurance cover that meets one of the following superannuation conditions of release:

-- permanent incapacity which causes the fund member to permanently cease working (total and permanent disability insurance or TPD)
+- Permanent incapacity that causes the fund member to permanently cease working (total and permanent disability insurance or TPD)

-- temporary incapacity which causes the fund member to temporarily cease working (income protection insurance), and
+- Temporary incapacity that causes the fund member to temporarily cease working (income protection insurance)

 Each of the above conditions of release allows a fund member to access their super regardless of whether they have reached their preservation age.